guidorice/modcon23-contest/README.md

 [Mojo optimized "b"](./mojo_impl/optimized_b.mojo).

-2. Even more performance optimizations are possibly left on the table, such as autotuning, and tiled/striped memory access.
+2. Even more performance optimizations are possibly left on the table, such as auto-tuning, stack allocation, and tiled/striped memory access.
+A fusion of Mojo optimized "a" and "b" could offer the best performance across all feature sizes.

 3. In addition to being performance winners, the Mojo versions are parameterized by the number of dimensions (`dims`) and by data type (`dtype`).
 In other words,